Distributed Local Verification using Proofs with(out) Errors: Local Verification with Oracular Proofs

-$y_1$ and $y_5$ under labeling $L_4$ have the same local view as node $v_1$ under labeling $L_1$, and hence accept.
-Nodes $y_2$ and $y_4$ have the same local information as node $v_2$ under labeling $L_1$, and therefore accept.
-Finally, node $y_3$ has the same local information as node $v_3$ under labeling $L_1$, since $L_1(v_2)=L_1(v_4)$, and thus also accepts.
+The nodes $y_1$ and $y_5$ have the same local view as node $v_1$, and hence accept.
+Similarly, $y_2$ and $y_4$ have the same local information as node $v_2$, and therefore accept.
+Finally, node $y_3$ has the same local information as node $v_3$, since $L_1(v_2)=L_1(v_4)$, and thus also accepts.
 Therefore, all nodes in $G_4$ accept under $L_4$, again violating soundness.

-In all three cases, an acyclic graph admits a labeling under which all nodes accept, which indicates a contradiction to the asumption that a $(L_1,\mathcal{A})_{2,1}$-system exists for cycle detection. \end{proof}